 Avian colibacillosis is one of the leading causes of mortality and morbidity in poultry industry worldwide including India.
 The causative agent of avian colibacillosis is Avian pathogenic E. coli (APEC), which is nowadays characterized by amplification of different virulence genes using polymerase chain reaction (PCR).
 To amplify sets of different virulence genes using individual gene amplification-based PCR is a tedious, slow and costly procedure especially for outbreak samples.
 For timely and effective control and preventive measures, the diagnosis needs to be rapid, simple and dependable in terms of sensitivity and specificity.
 For this purpose, we used previously characterized APEC isolates and standardized the pentaplex PCR assay using optimized conditions.
 The assessment of sensitivity and specificity was done, and it was found that 200 ng of template DNA was enough to amplify fragments of all the five genes (hlyF, ompT, iroN, iss and iutA) used in the study.
-The assay was found to be highly specific for the detection of primer specific amplification of targeted genes of APEC and only single target amplification (iutA) was seen for Urinary pathogenic E. coli (UPEC) of canine origin which is a subtype of Extraintestinal pathogenic E. coli (ExPEC).
+The assay was found to be highly specific for the detection of primer specific amplification of targeted genes of APEC and only single target amplification (iutA) was seen for Urinary pathogenic E. coli (UPEC) of canine origin which is a subtype of Extraintestinal pathogenic E. coli (EXPEC).
 Therefore, the current study suggests that pentaplex PCR assay is more simple, rapid, sensitive and specific diagnose and characterize APEC, and for epidemiological studies.

 Keywords: Avian pathogenic E. coli, Pentaplex PCR, Sensitivity, Specificity, Virulence genes

-Reywords: Avian pathogenic E. con, remaplex FCR, sensitivity, specificity, viruence genes

 How to cite: Grakh, K., Mittal, D., Prakash, A., Kumar, R. and Kumar, M. (2023).
 Standardization of pentaplex PCR for rapid diagnosis of avian pathogenic Escherichia coli infection.
-The Haryana Veterinarian 62(1): 19-22.
+Haryana Vet.
+62(1): 19-22.